 Primary lymphedema: Some people are born with poor or nonfunctioning lymphatic vessels.
 This conditon can be seen at birth or not manifest until later in life.

-Secondary lymphedema: This form of lymphedema is acquired through trauma, disease, surgical procedures or most often, it is associated as a complication to cancer treatment where a combination of radiation and/or lymph node removal has occured.
+Secondary lymphedema: This form of lymphedema is acquired through trauma, disease, surgical procedures or most often, it is associated as a complication to cancer treatment where a combination of surgery, radiation and/or lymph node removal has occured.

 Lymphedema is treated by Combined Decongestive Therapy (CDT).
 There are four main components to CDT.
 MLD (manual lymphatic drainage massage), compression therapy, exercise and skin care.
 At Swelling Solutions, we deem education an important fifth factor of lymphedema treatment so that our clients can make informed decisions regarding their treatment and be well equipped to manage their swelling.
 Treatment is performed by a therapist trained in decongestive therapy.
 It is important when locating a therapist that you ask the following questions: